 Even if we discover that the driver was speaking on a hands-free cell phone, we can use that to prove the distraction may have contributed to causing your accident.

 A study by a University of South Carolina psychology researcher featured in the journal, Experimental Psychology, shows why talking and listening interferes with visual tasks, such as driving.
 According to the study, “…subjects were four times more distracted while preparing to speak or speaking than when they were listening,

-This photo shows a car which crashed into the rear of a Long Island Bus.
+This photo shows a car that crashed into the rear of a Long Island Bus.
 I know that the driver was texting at the time of the accident.
 Fortunately, this moron didn’t hit a motorcycle!

 This side view shows the extent of the damage.
-The air bag discharged and the driver was lucky to escape without life threatening injuries.
-Fortunately the driver of this car hit the rear of a larger, stronger bus and didn’t hit a motorcycle.
+The airbag discharged and the driver was lucky to escape without life-threatening injuries.
+Fortunately, the driver of this car hit the rear of a larger, stronger bus and didn’t hit a motorcycle.